x123/kdy-iss/docs/vhf-radio.md

 ## Radio setup

-1. Turn the radio on by holding power button until the unit powers on.
+1. Turn the radio on by holding power button until the unit powers on and ensure it has sufficient battery.
 2. If the keylock is on (indicated by the :material-key: icon showing up in the upper-right of the screen), disable it by holding the :material-key: button.
 3. Adjust the volume by using the **VOL/SQL** button to between 15 and 20.